Tamim-369/BuildIt/replit.md

 - Containerization-ready structure

 ### Database Strategy
-- Drizzle ORM configured for PostgreSQL
+- MongoDB with Mongoose ODM
+- Schema-based data modeling with validation
-- Migration system for schema changes
+- In-memory MongoDB server for development
-- Prepared for cloud database deployment (Neon Database recommended)
+- Prepared for cloud MongoDB deployment (MongoDB Atlas recommended)

 The application is designed with scalability in mind, using modern development practices and a modular architecture that can easily adapt to growing user needs and feature requirements.